nsloat/swellix/README.md

 GUIDELINES/RULES:
 The first rule is the simplest, and we'll call it the 'One Line Rule'.
 Any input sequence should occupy only one line.
 This may not be obvious, but this rule doesn't place a restriction on the length of your input sequence.
-All this rule means is that you shouldn't be typing your input and press 'Enter' to go to a new line.
+All this rule means is that you shouldn't be typing your input and press `Enter` to go to a new line.

 e.g.
-Say you have some arbitrary sequence 'GCUCUAAAAGAGAG.'
+Say you have some arbitrary sequence `GCUCUAAAAGAGAG`.
 A problematic way to input your sequence would be:
 GCUCUAA
 AAGAGAG
 This is because it contains a new line indicator after the first 7 nucleotides.
 Swellix can't tell if the two lines are